grdspcht/ggret/README.md

 ```

 ## Documentation
+### In the Web
+A website version of the documentation, containing function references and an in-depth vignette about customizing phylogenetic networks (see 'Articles') can be found on: https://grdspcht.github.io/ggret/

+### In R

 Function documentation can be accessed by typing `?function_name`.
 Additionally, you can find multiple examples on how to use `ggret`